 The Credit Committee is an Operational Management Committee reporting to the Board of Directors.
-The committee is responsible for ensuring that loans are approved in line with the lending policies, procedures, and regulatory requirements of the Credit Union.
+The committee is responsible for ensuring that loans are made in line with the lending policies, procedures, and regulatory requirements of the Credit Union.
 During the year, the committee met regularly to consider loan applications within its lending authority and to perform quality checks.

-Our suite of business lending products for members, Bizfin, was introduced in 2021 and has grown in popularity with almost €1 million lent to local businesses to date.
+Our suite of business lending products for members, BizFin, introduced in 2021, has grown in popularity with a Loan Book currently of almost €1.3 million and €694,000 lent to local businesses and community organisations in 2024 (116% of annual target).